What Is and What Should Never Be: Composition and recording

+Guitarist Jimmy Page has said that he wrote the song on an acoustic Harmony Sovereign H1260 guitar.
 "What is and What Should Never Be" was one of the first songs on which Page used his soon-to-become trademark Gibson Les Paul for recording.
 The production makes liberal use of stereo as the guitars pan back and forth between channels.
 Robert Plant's vocals were phased during the verses.
 Record producer Rick Rubin has remarked, "The descending riff [of "What Is and What Should Never Be"] is amazing: It's like a bow is being drawn back, and then it releases.
 The rhythm of the vocals is almost like a rap.
 It's insane — one of their most psychedelic songs."

 This was also one of the first songs recorded by the band for which Robert Plant received writing credit.
 According to rock journalist Stephen Davis, the author of the Led Zeppelin biography Hammer of the Gods: The Led Zeppelin Saga, the lyrics for this song reflect a romance Plant had with his wife's younger sister.